kristinehkim/challenge-week1/README.md

 ## General Information
 This webpage meets accessibility standards.
-When one views the source code, there are semantic HTML elements.
-One will find that the elements follow a logical structure independent of styling and positioning.
+When one views the source code, there are semantic HTML elements (div changed to section, main, aside, etc.)  One will find that the elements follow a logical structure independent of styling and positioning.
 The image and icon elements now have accessible alt attributes and everything is in sequential order.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->